 4. Prototyping Cycles

 Part 2.
-Design Thinking in the Classroom
+Bringing Design Thinking to Life in Your Classroom

-5. Design A La Carte: How You Can Get Started Today
+5. Design A La Carte

-6. Teaching a Design Challenge
+6. Teaching Design Challenges

 Molly B. Zielezinski works in partnership with technology companies, K-12 schools, districts, and research organizations, supporting continuous improvement by leveraging best practices from many years of research and practice in K-12.